Many infants and children suck their thumbs. Some even start sucking their thumbs when they are still in the womb.

 Do not be too concerned if your child sucks his thumb.

-DO NOT punish or nag your child to make him stop.
+Do not punish or nag your child to make them stop.
 Most children stop sucking their thumb on their own, by the time they are 3 to 4 years old.
 They grow out of sucking their thumb and find other ways to comfort themselves.

 Older children most often stop from peer pressure at school.
-But if your child feels pressured to stop, he may want to suck his thumb more.
-Understand that sucking his thumb is how your child calms and comforts himself.
+But if your child feels pressured to stop, they may want to suck their thumb more.
+Understand that sucking their thumb is how your child calms and comforts themselves.

-It is ok for children to suck their thumb until their adult teeth start coming in, at around age 6.
+It is OK for children to suck their thumb until their adult teeth start coming in, at around age 6.
 Damage to the teeth or the roof of the mouth seems to happen more if a child sucks hard.
-If your child does this, try to help him stop sucking his thumb by age 4 years to prevent damage.
+If your child does this, try to help them stop sucking their thumb by age 4 to prevent damage.

 If your child's thumb gets red and chapped, put cream or lotion on it.